-Concentration of credit risk - At June 30, 2020, the College had no investments greater than 5% of its overall portfolio, and at June 30, 2019, the College had one U.S. Treasury greater than 5% of its overall portfolio.
+Concentration of credit risk - At June 30, 2021, the College had no investments greater than 5% of its overall portfolio, and at June 30, 2020, the College had no investments greater than 5% of its overall portfolio.
 This is in accordance with the College's investment policy, which does not allow for more than 5% of the College's funds to be invested in any one single issuer, with the exception of the U.S. Treasury or any of the federal agencies or instrumentalities.